What is Defensive Driving?

 Not Just for Fixing Tickets: Defensive Driving Course

-Did you know that taking a defensive driving course isn’t just for clearing a traffic ticket, but can also reap you financial benefits?
+Did you know that taking a defensive driving class online isn’t just for clearing a traffic ticket, but can also reap your financial benefits?
 While the benefits vary state to state, they include reduction of traffic ticket fines, keeping points off your record, and an insurance discount.

 Defensive driving courses come in different formats, so check with your state’s requirements before choosing the one right for you:

-- Online course – Learn on any device with an Internet connection at your convenience.
+- Online driver safety course – Learn on any device with an Internet connection at your convenience.

 - Classroom course – Attend a structured learning environment with a teacher and students.